 - 1. SPRAVATO, in combination with a selective serotonin reuptake inhibitor (SSRI) or serotonin and norepinephrine reuptake inhibitors (SNRI), is indicated for adults with treatment-resistant MDD, who have not responded to at least 2 different treatments with antidepressants in the current moderate to severe depressive episode (for testing of the HCP Guide). - 2.
-SPRAVATO may induce transient sedation, dissociative and perception disorders and/or blood pressure increase, and it has potential for abuse (for testing of the HCP Guide and Patient Guide). - 3.
-SPRAVATO is intended to be self-administered by the patient under the direct supervision of a healthcare professional.
+SPRAVATO, co-administered with oral antidepressant therapy, is indicated in adults with a moderate to severe episode of Major Depressive Disorder, as acute short-term treatment, for the rapid reduction of depressive symptoms, which according to clinical judgement constitute a psychiatric emergency (only in countries where at the time the survey is conducted the MDD-PE indication is included within the SPRAVATO educational materials). - 3.
+SPRAVATO may induce transient sedation, dissociative and perception disorders and/or blood pressure increase, and it has potential for abuse (for testing of the HCP Guide and Patient Guide).

+- 4. SPRAVATO is intended to be self-administered by the patient under the direct supervision of a healthcare professional.
 Patient's blood pressure should be assessed prior to dosing with SPRAVATO, at 40 minutes post-dose and subsequently as often as clinically warranted.
 Because of the possibility of sedation, dissociation and elevated blood pressure, patients must be monitored by a healthcare professional until the patient is considered clinically stable and ready to leave the healthcare setting.
-Patients should be instructed not to drive a vehicle or operate heavy machinery, until the next day following a restful sleep (for testing of the HCP Guide, Patient Guide, and Readiness to Leave Checklist). - 4.
+Patients should be instructed not to drive a vehicle or operate heavy machinery, until the next day following a restful sleep (for testing of the HCP Guide, Patient Guide, and Readiness to Leave Checklist). - 5.
 Both administration and post-administration observation of SPRAVATO should be carried out in an appropriate clinical setting, where blood pressure monitoring equipment is available.
 In patients with clinically significant or unstable cardiovascular or respiratory conditions, SPRAVATO should be administered in a setting where appropriate resuscitation equipment and HCPs with training in cardiopulmonary resuscitation are available (for testing of the HCP Guide).